Where to go today in Corvo: microclimates, webcams, and how to best choose your day

 Yes.
 Even though it is a very small island, it still makes sense to separate the reading between the village, the higher Caldeirão area, and the more exposed points, because they can behave differently on the same day.

-If the Caldeirão is closed in, is the day lost?
+If Caldeirão is closed in, is the day lost?

-No. In many cases, that only means it makes more sense to stay around the village, choose a simpler plan, and wait for a better window to go up.
+No. Very often, it simply means it makes more sense to stay in the village, choose a simpler plan, and wait for a better window before going up.

 Not exactly.
-The goal is to help interpret the island better and make smarter decisions based on the logic of Corvo’s different zones, crossing forecasts, warnings, and the practical reading of the day.
+The goal is to help interpret the island better and make smarter decisions based on the logic of Corvo’s different areas, combining forecasts, warnings, and the practical reading of the day.

 Leave a Reply